 It is said that with budgeting, you control your money; your money doesn’t control you.

-Budgeting is not easy to stick with.
+Learning how to budget money wisely is not easy.
 It takes a lot of dedication.

 According to a Gallup poll, only 1 in 3 American's create a monthly budget.
 Now compare that against a recent MarketWatch survey that found over 50% of American's live paycheck to paycheck.
 You can infer from those statistics, that while the majority of Americans are broke, only a small percentage take the next step every month to create a budget to help them change their situation.